 About Viacheslav Kutuzov

-Viacheslav Kutuzov, LL.M. is an international taxation expert based in New York city, whose main practice focuses on elimination of double taxation between U.S. and post-Soviet countries, international tax planning and reporting.
+Viacheslav Kutuzov, LL.M. in Taxation, is an international taxation expert based in New York city.
+His main practice focuses on elimination of double taxation between the U.S. and post-Soviet countries, international tax planning and reporting.
 Mr. Kutuzov is also licensed by the State of New York as a foreign legal consultant for Russia and has Enrolled Agent qualification of Internal Revenue Service.

 Since 2017, Mr. Kutuzov is an active philanthrope and a public activist.
 In August of 2020 Mr. Kutuzov established Viacheslav Kutuzov Foundation of Political Studies Ltd., which is a non-for-profit organization, whose mission consist in studying political affairs of the post-Soviet states, researching the ways of developing democratic political climate, statistical analysis of the politically important factors, promotion of political science, giving expert opinion to the U.S. and international authorities and organizations, providing expert advice on the political affairs of the post-Soviet states, giving public lectures and workshops on political science and immigration topics, raising funds for funding researches and grants in the field of political science, making contributions to other non-for-profit organizations, engaged in political and social studies, representing individuals in immigration proceedings.